jbuitt/nwws-python-client/README.md

       [wfo]_[wmo_TTAAii]-[awips_id].[product_dayhourmin]_[product_id].txt
 ```

-You can then type `Ctrl+Z` and then `bg` to send it to the background to continue downloading products.
+You can either run it via [screen](https://www.gnu.org/software/screen/)/[tmux](https://github.com/tmux/tmux/wiki) or use the included `nwws2` script to run it using [nohup](https://en.wikipedia.org/wiki/Nohup).
 The client will automatically reconnect to NWWS if the connection is dropped.
-I have also provided a `nwws2` bash script to take care of running the client using [nohup](https://en.wikipedia.org/wiki/Nohup).

 ## Author